...

 caps.setCapability("automationName", "UiAutomator2");

-Parallel Testing in CI/CD Pipelines
+Parallel Testing in CI/CD for Test Automation

 @RunWith(Cucumber.class)